cafhov/chinesegraves/pages/locations.md

 Use this word cloud visualisation to browse places of ancestral origin.
 Word size is determined by frequency and all words link to a corresponding collection search.
 Locations are given in Manadarin Pinyin.
-Names in Cantonese can be found [here](https://cafhov.github.io/chinesegraves/headstone.html).
+Some names in Cantonese can be found [here](https://cafhov.github.io/chinesegraves/headstone.html).